 Key Performance Indicators (KPIs)

-• A way to measure the impact of development initiatives on business outcomes
+• KPIs are a way to measure the impact of development initiatives on business outcomes

 • A way to measure the value of development initiatives